Jeanes Honors Scholarship Deadline is Dec. 1

 The Honors Program is all about cultivating curiosity and opening you up to pursue things you may not otherwise consider.
 The Honors Program gives you a reason, motivation, and community of encouragement to dive deeper into your interests and passions.
 The Honors Program provides a support system that enables you to reach higher.
 Overall, it can be one of the deepest, most enriching times of your life.

 - Do employers care if you have an honors degree?

 Yes!
 An honors degree looks wonderful on your resume.
 Employers are able to see by your completion of such a program that you are motivated and actively engaged in reaching for more.
-An honors degree is not just about proving you are smart.
 It also shows an employer your commitment and eagerness to follow through.